GatoGraphQL/GatoGraphQL/docs/running-tests.md

 Integration tests are executed:

-- against the Lando webserver, under `https://graphql-api.lndo.site`
+- against the Lando webserver, under `https://gato-graphql.lndo.site`
-- asserting some response based on the initial set of data, as imported via `graphql-api-data.xml`
+- asserting some response based on the initial set of data, as imported via `gato-graphql-data.xml`

 When the Lando webserver is not running, integration tests are skipped.